google/WebFundamentals/src/content/en/updates/2017/01/payment-request-updates.md

 integration guides](https://developers.google.com/web/fundamentals/discovery-and-monetization/payment-request/).
 You can

 ## Chrome 57
-### PaymentRequest is now available inside iframe
+### PaymentRequest is now available inside iframes
-Payment Request API can now be called from within an `iframe` by adding the `allowpaymentrequest` attribute to the `iframe` element.
+The Payment Request API can now be called from within an `iframe` by adding the `allowpaymentrequest` attribute to the `iframe` element.

     <iframe src="URL_INCLUDING_PAYMENT_REQUEST_CALL" allowpaymentrequest></iframe>